 How Are Your Camera Enclosures?

 The very first line of defense for your camera is its enclosure.
 Camera enclosures have an IP (Ingress Protection) rating ranging from IP00 (the lowest) to IP68 (the highest).
 The first number represents protection against solid objects while the second number represents protection against liquids.
 If your cameras are going to be operating in cold climates, you are going to need a weather-rated enclosure of IP66 or higher, providing protection from harsh winter weather conditions like ice, sleet, and snow.
 For more details on IP ratings click here.

 Take a look at your enclosures and make sure they’re still providing adequate protection for the weather situation and upgrade accordingly.
-Also, look for signs of exterior damage.
-This can include dents, gaps, broken pieces, etc… It is also a good idea to open up the enclosure and look for signs of water, condensation, ice, dirt, dormant wasp nests, etc… that could have built up inside over the months.
+Also, look for signs of exterior damage–this can include dents, gaps, broken pieces, etc. It is also a good idea to open up the enclosure and look for signs of water, condensation, ice, dirt, dormant wasp nests, and other debris that could have built up inside over the months.
 If you find any of this, then it’s a sure sign that your enclosure needs additional sealant or replacement.

 Are All Your Cables In Order?

 The harsh winds, bitter cold, and freezing rains of winter can wreak havoc on your cables.
 The harsh wind can blow water in, cause ice sheets to fall on, and other foreign objects to hit against your camera cables causing them to be cut, torn, or even frayed.
 You should keep an eye out for fraying and general wear-and-tear along with exposed wires and tearing.
 If you see cable damage, replacing or repairing the cables before winter is a safe thing to do before the damage gets worse and causes a camera to go down.

 How Are Your Connectors?